jackwilliambell/SquidSpace.js/docs/squidspace-packfiles.md

 Object resources support the Standard Resource Data using a standard 3D object type.
 Currently SquidSpace.js only supports data for non builtin 3D objects.

-## Lights
+## Mods

-Lights are an array of Light JSON objects specified with the key "lights" from the Module/Resources level.
-Lights do not have subsections other than "config", "options", and "data".

-At this time lights do not have a data type that can be specified for inserting or loaded via a URL.
-All lights are 'builtins' specified with Resource Loader Hook Function and their option and data values are dependent on the named Resource Loader Hook Function in the configuration.
+TODO: Rewrite and make work.

+The Mods section of a module is an array containing one or more "modifier specs" to include in the output.
+There can be zero or more mod specs.
+Modifier are external code "wired into" the runtime system to make it behave differently.
+The pack file processor determines which modifiers are supported.
+Each modifier spec details how to wire in a single external code resource as processed by the pack file processor.
+A modifier spec consists of the following named objects, although a specific pack file processor may add others:

+1. "mod" – (string; required) – the name of the modifier to wire, should be unique within the wiring array

+2. "doc" – (string; optional) – documentation for the modifier spec, use to describe what the modifier spec is for

+3. "config" – (object; optional, but may be required or ignored by some pack file processors) – modifier spec-specific configuration (See also, Configuation above)

+4. "options" – (object; optional, but may be required or ignored by some pack file processors) – modifier spec-specific options (See also, Options above)

+5. "data" – (any type; optional, but may be required or ignored by some pack file processors) – modifier spec-specific data (See also, Data above)

+IMPORTANT!
+The pack file specification does not detail configuration, options, and data values for mod spec items.
+Please refer to the documentation for the pack file processor you will be using for more information.

-### Light Configuration
+### Mod Configuration

-Light resources support the Standard Resource Options.
+Mod resources support the Standard Resource Options.
 They may contain values dependent on the Resource Loader Hook Function specified in the configuration.

-### Light Options
+### Mod Options

-Light resource data values and types are dependent on the Resource Loader Hook Function specified in the configuration.
+Mod resource data values and types are dependent on the Resource Loader Hook Function specified in the configuration.

-### Light Data
+### Mod Data

-Light resource data values and types are dependent on the Resource Loader Hook Function specified in the configuration.
+Mod resource data values and types are dependent on the Resource Loader Hook Function specified in the configuration.

 ## Layouts